ACMA 2023 Summer Conference

 Break & Networking

-2:40 – 3:00 p.m. | Foyer – Triangle
+2:40 – 3:00 p.m. | Grand Ballroom Foyer

 QUICK HITS: Students Around Town: Giving the Next Generation a Path to Local Government Careers

-3:00 – 3:10 p.m.
+3:00 – 3:10 p.m. | Grand Ballroom

-The City of Chandler and Chandler-Gilbert Community College recently entered into a unique partnership to place up to 15 community college students into paid internships with City of Chandler departments every semester.
+The City of Chandler and Chandler-Gilbert Community College recently entered into a unique partnership to place community college students into paid internships with City of Chandler departments every semester.
 In this collaborative partnership, a shared Student Services Internship Coordinator works to place students into internships that provide real-world, hands-on experiential learning opportunities.
 Students get to test drive future careers in local government, while the City has an opportunity to tap into an incredible talent pool within the community and recruit students into permanent City jobs.

 Speaker(s):

-Rae Lynn Nielsen, Human Resources Director, City of Chandler
+Rae Lynn Nielsen, Human Resources Director, Chandler

 Ethical Communication in Challenging Times